Selective high schools and opportunity class placement procedures

 5. Determine placements and notify parents or carers

-Student placements are primarily determined by academic merit as shown in the outcome of the relevant placement test.
+Student placements are determined by academic merit, based on their performance in the relevant placement test.

-There is a selection committee for opportunity class placements and one for selective high school placements.
+There is a selection committee for opportunity class placement and for selective high school placement.
 This ensures consistent decisions across the statewide programs.
-The selection committee consists of:
+The selection committee makes placement decisions independently.
+It uses consistent selection criteria and considers all students based on the order of academic merit.
+The committee consists of:

-• 2 principals from relevant placement schools (selective high schools or schools with opportunity classes)
+• two principals from relevant placement schools (selective high schools or schools with opportunity classes)

-A quorum is one Director, Educational Leadership and 2 principals.
-The selection committee may make other placement decisions based on any other relevant factors requiring their attention.
+A quorum is one Director, Educational Leadership and two principals.
+The committee considers:

 5.1 Notify parents or carers of placement outcomes

-Parents and/or carers will be notified by email when their child’s outcome notification is available in the application dashboard.
-There will also be a performance report (section 5.3) that shows how the student performed in the placement test.
-Table 8 in the Placement outcome section below summarises the possible placement outcomes.
+Parents and/or carers will be notified by email when their child’s outcome notification is available in the application dashboard (Selective high school and opportunity class placement).
+There will also be a performance report (refer to section 5.3) that shows how the student performed in the placement test.
+Table 9 in the Placement outcomes section below summarises the possible placement outcomes.

 Parents and/or carers cannot change their school choices after the placement outcome is released.
 Once a place has been accepted, students cannot transfer between primary schools with opportunity classes or selective high schools.